 Outreach marketing can substantially speed up the decision-making process and allow you to acquire customers for your business quickly.

-In order to enhance brand awareness and reach your target audience in an optimized way, you can also make use of multiple advertising channels.
-According to Nielsen survey – 20% of people purchased a product or service on their second screen tablet or mobile device based on the program they were watching.
+In order to enhance brand awareness and reach your target audience in an optimized way, you can also make use of multiple channels.
+According to Nielsen survey:

 Truth be told – engaging potential customers across various devices and media channels increases not just brand awareness but also the willingness of consumers to purchase from you.
 Therefore, it is a promising practice that should be followed.

 Last but not least, customer retention is another exemplary practice that you can implement.
 In B2B, customer retention refers to all the activities that prevent your customers from deflecting somewhere else.

 According to studies, acquiring a new customer can cost five times more than retaining an existing one.
 It makes customer retention a powerful, cost-effective practice of increasing revenue – other studies prove that even an increase of 5% in customer retention rates can increase overall revenue by 25–95%.